-This trip is timed to maximize opportunities to observe a diversity of Southern Great Plains icons including Burrowing Owl, the 2022 ABA** Bird of the Year, black-tailed prairie dogs, swift fox, and pronghorn, as well as the famed ‘tarantula migration’.
+This trip is timed to maximize opportunities to observe a diversity of Southern Great Plains icons including bison, Burrowing Owls, black-tailed prairie dogs, swift fox, coyote, and pronghorn, as well as the famed ‘tarantula migration’.
 In addition to a variety of wildlife hotspots, we’ll also visit rock art sites and points along the historic Santa Fe Trail.

 Join Reefs to Rockies for this unforgettable weekend getaway highlighting what makes Southeast Colorado so special.

 Conservation Impact: The Southern Plains Land Trust (SPLT), founded in 1998, creates and protects a network of shortgrass prairie preserves, ensuring a future for native flora and fauna.
 A donation to SPLT to aid in their land acquisition efforts will be made on behalf of all participants.

 ABOUT YOUR GUIDE: Chip Clouse is a long-time bird tour leader and Reefs to Rockies’ Lead Naturalist Guide.
 He’s also ProStaff for Opticron Optics and Former Manager of Front Range Birding Company.